 Birdwatching at Kamo River in Kyoto

 On my morning Kamo River birding sessions, I would take a five-minute walk from my hotel in Kawaramachi.
-As always, early mornings or late afternoons tend to be the best time for birdwatching when bird activity is at its peak around the river.
+As always, early mornings or late afternoons tend to be the best times for birdwatching when bird activity is at its peak around the river.

 The ever-popular Black Kites are abundant as they are seen hovering over the river, sometimes up to eight or ten of them at one go.
-Often you will see the large-billed crows chasing the kites away.
+Often, you will see the large-billed crows chasing the kites away.

 Kamo River Bird List